nodrogluap/OpenDBA/README.md

 $ make

 ## Quick Start
-Given up to thousands of text files with one number per line, generate a sequence distance matrix and a consensus sequence using the following command:
+Given up to thousands of text files with one number per line, generate 1) a sequence distance matrix and 2) a consensus sequence using the following command:

 $ openDBA text float global 0.005 output_prefix input_numeric_series*.txt

+Outputs are in output_prefix.pair_dists.txt and output_prefix.avg.txt

 ## Licensing
 This code is distributed under the GNU Public License v2.
 Please contact the author, Paul Gordon (gordonp@ucalgary.ca), for alternative licensing possibilities.